Our Mission is Safety

 We rarely are more vulnerable than when walking in urban areas, crossing busy streets and negotiating traffic.
 And we all are pedestrians from time to time, so it's important to pay attention to what is going on around us.

 Distracted walking incidents are on the rise, and everyone with a cell phone is at risk.
-According to a Governors Highway Safety Association report, there were
+According to a Governors Highway Safety Association report,

 We are losing focus on our surroundings and putting our safety – and the safety of others – at risk.
 The solution: Stop using phones while walking, and not just in crosswalks and intersections.
 Over half of distracted walking injuries occur in our own homes, proving that we need to stay aware of our surroundings, whether they’re new or familiar.